The normal lung

 Another protective mechanism for the lungs is the cough.
 A cough, while a common event, is also not a normal event and is the result of irritation to the bronchial tubes.
 A cough can expel mucus from the lungs faster than cilia.

-The last of the common methods used by the lungs to protect themselves can also create problems.
+Another common method used by the lungs to protect themselves can also create problems.
 The airways in the lungs are surrounded by bands of muscle.
-When the lungs are irritated, these muscle bands can tighten, making the breathing tube narrower as the lungs try to keep the irritant out.
+When the breathing tubes are irritated, these muscle bands can tighten, making the breathing tube narrower as the lungs try to keep the irritant out.
 The rapid tightening of these muscles is called bronchospasm.
 Some lungs are very sensitive to irritants.
-Bronchospams may cause serious problems for people with COPD and they are often a major problem for those with asthma, because it is more difficult to breathe through narrowed airways.
+Bronchospams may cause serious problems for people with asthma because it is more difficult to breathe through narrowed airways, and causes chest tightness, laboured breathing and wheezing.